decyphertek-io/decyphertek/docs/products/gcp-nethsecurity-instructions.md

 * Requires x2 Network Interfaces.
 * Two VPCs, x2 subnets in each subnet.
 * Subnets have to be in the same region.
+* WAN-VPC-Subent Should set external IP as static.
+* LAN-VPC-Subnet should have External IP addresses as None.
 * Requires VPC Peering & Routes to access LAN from VPN.
 * Attach network interfaces as: WAN-VPC-Subnet 1st & LAN-VPC-Subnet 2nd.
 * Enable IPForwarding.
 Attach SSH Keys to ssh in as root.